webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

    1. Repository for the base image with the Dockerfile.
    2. Repository for the deployment stack.
    3. Repository for the effective deployment of your infrastructure on Azure.

+> **NOTE:**
+> For large-scale environments and improved security, it is recommended to use your own GitLab Runner infrastructure with Kubernetes.
+For each purpose, use a different service principal without client secrets, or use managed identities and assign permissions directly via RBAC.

 # Bicep Deployment